 Baker departed into Modernism with its Art Deco “Twentieth Century Shop,” which was introduced in 1925 and produce cd in rosewood and olive burl, as well as several pieces designed by Donald Deskey.
 Later Modern designs included several Danish pieces by Finn Juhl in 1951, and a Modern Neo-classical dining and bedroom group by T.H.
 Robsjohn-Gibbings in 1961.

 A renewed commitment to reproduction came with the “Stately Homes (of Great Britain and Ireland) Collection” in 1981.
 In 1990 Baker became the licensed manufacturer of the furniture reproduction line from Colonial Williamsburg.
 Baker entered the contract market in its early days with large runs of bedroom furniture for hotels and ocean liners.
 Traditional and modern styled office furniture is today make by the Baker contract furniture division.
-OTHER SOURCES

 The Grand Rapids Public Museum and the Grand Rapids Public Library have collections of Baker trade catalogs.
 For further company history SEE ALSO A History of Furniture: Celebrating Baker Furniture, 100 Years of Fine Reproductions, by Sam Burchell, 1991.